-Members, directors and local governors give their time voluntarily and do not receive any form of payment.
+Members, Trustees and local governors give their time voluntarily and do not receive any form of payment.
 They offer their considerable skills and expertise from a varied and wide background to support our schools and leadership teams to do the very best for our children.

-As a Trust we are very grateful for the time given by the individuals who make up our Members, directors, and Local Governing Bodies without which it would simply not be possible to run a successful Trust.
+As a Trust we are very grateful for the time given by the individuals who make up our Members, Trustees, and Local Governing Bodies without which it would simply not be possible to run a successful Trust.